camunda/camunda-docs/docs/reference/grpc.md

 - type is blank (empty string, null)
 - worker is blank (empty string, null)
 - timeout less than 1 (ms)
-- amount is less than 1
+- maxJobsToActivate is less than 1

 ### `CancelProcessInstance` RPC